rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 orders, nor can they be assigned to a buyer in the **Assign Requisitions** window.

 #### Requisition approver unavailable

-Oracle iProcurement has the ability to automatically forward documents when users do not respond to notifications.
+Oracle iProcurement can automatically forward documents when users do not respond to notifications.
 This tool is used to prevent documents from holding up business productivity.
 Oracle workflows manage this functionality, typically set up to send a first and second reminder after pre-determined time periods.
 If no response is received, the system forwards the notification to the next approver.

 For more information, see the [Oracle iProcurement User Guide](https://docs.oracle.com/cd/E26401_01/doc.122/e48970/T434157T434163.htm).

 ### Receivables tips

-This section includes some tips about working with receivables in EBS.
+This section includes tips about working with receivables in EBS.

 #### Manage revenue contingencies